openbsd/xenocara/lib/mesa/docs/gallium/tgsi.rst

 .. opcode:: TXF - Texel Fetch

-  As per NV_gpu_shader4, extract a single texel from a specified texture image or PIPE_BUFFER resource.
-The source sampler may not be a CUBE or SHADOW.  src 0 is a four-component signed integer vector used to identify the single texel accessed.
+  As per :ext:`GL_NV_gpu_program4`, extract a single texel from a specified texture image or PIPE_BUFFER resource.
+The source sampler may not be a CUBE or SHADOW.  *src0* is a four-component signed integer vector used to identify the single texel accessed.
 3 components + level.
 If the texture is multisampled, then the fourth component indicates the sample, not the mipmap level.